 For example, if the Trustee needs to open a bank account, the bank will likely request proof that the Trustee has the authority to act on the Trust’s behalf.
 The Certification of Trust provides this verification while keeping sensitive information about the Trust (such as its assets and beneficiaries) private.

 A Pour-Over Will acts as a safety net for any assets that were not transferred to the Trust during the Trust creator’s lifetime.
-It ensures those assets still end up in the Trust after the Trust creator’s death instead of passing according to state law.
+It ensures that those assets still end up in the Trust after the Trust creator’s death, rather than passing according to state law.

-Transferring assets to the Trust ensures that assets are legally recognized as part of the Trust and will be distributed according to the Trust terms.
+Transferring assets to the Trust ensures that these assets are legally recognized as part of the Trust and will be distributed in accordance with the Trust’s terms.

-How assets are transferred to the Trust depends on the type of asset.
+The transfer of assets to the Trust depends on the type of asset.
 For example:

 - Personal Property Transfer: transfers personal items, like jewelry or artwork